Fort Atkinson High School: Clubs and organizations

 Fort Atkinson has two competitive show choirs, the mixed-gender South High Street Singers and the women's-only Lexington Singers.
 The school also hosts its own competition, the Fort Atkinson Showcase.

-The Fort Atkinson Debate Team is led by English teacher Dan Hansen in the high school, the team competes from October to late January every year, but practice starts in September.
-The team was founded in 2016 and has seven members as of 2021.
+The Fort Atkinson Debate Team is led by English teacher Dan Hansen, the team competes from October to late January every year, but practice starts in September.
+The team was founded in 2016 and has eleven members as of December 2025.
+The team has seen great success over the years (listed below).